Dimmitt, Texas: History

 Dimmitt is located on the old Ozark Trail, a road system from St. Louis, Missouri, to El Paso, Texas.
 The Ozark Trail is marked at the courthouse.

+Dimmitt, Texas has a history dating back to March 1890 when the Bedford Town and Land Company purchased land and established the townsite.
+H. G. Bedford oversaw the sale of lots, and the town was named after his brother-in-law Rev. W.C.
+Dimmitt.
+The town faced competition for the county seat but was voted county seat on December 18, 1891.

+By this time, Dimmitt had two stores, a post office, a hotel, a school, and a resident doctor.
+A wooden courthouse was completed in 1892, and was replaced by a brick structure after the original burned down in 1906.
+A brick school building was completed in 1910.

+Despite a lack of a railroad in its early years, Dimmitt remained the county seat.
+In July 1928, the Fort Worth and Denver South Plains Railway extended to Dimmitt, leading to Dimmitt's incorporation.
+The 1930s saw the founding of a hospital and a county library, and a new county courthouse replaced the earlier red-brick building in 1938.

 In 1942, a meteorite was discovered in Castro County and named after the town of Dimmitt.
 It is one of 311 approved meteorites from Texas.

+On 10 April 2023, an explosion and subsequent fire at South Fork Dairy, about 10 mi south of Dimmitt, resulted in the deaths of an estimated 18,000 dairy cattle.

 Geography

 Dimmitt is located slightly west of the center of Castro County at 34°32′57″N 102°18′55″W (34.549052, –102.315355).
 According to the United States Census Bureau, the city has a total area of 8.4 km2, of which 0.3 sqkm, or 3.26%, is covered by water.

 U.S. Route 385 passes through the city, leading north 20 mi to Hereford, the seat of Deaf Smith County, and south 22 mi to Springlake.
 Texas State Highway 86 crosses US 385 near the center of town and leads east 32 mi to Tulia and west 33 mi to Bovina.